 June 11, 2004.
 We bring home Josh, a little 6-month-old bundle of joy.
-We’ve taken all the classes, read the books…you name it.
+We’ve taken all the classes, bought the best baby bassinet for newborns, read the books…you name it.
 But nothing could truly prepare me for the roller coaster of emotions I felt during the months following his adoption.
 No one ever told me that it may take awhile to bond with this little one.
 I mean, it seems obvious now, but I must be dense or something.
 I was expecting to hold this little guy and immediately fall in love with him.
 But instead, I looked at him and as the months wore on, I thought of him more as a “nephew” than a “son.”

 My soul was in anguish.
 I felt like there must be something wrong with me.
 I would look at Caleb, our dear biological son, and be filled with pride.
 My heart would skip a beat when I saw him accomplishing new things, learning about the world around him.
 But with Josh, he was like a child I was babysitting.
 I wanted to protect him, take care of him, provide for his needs.
 But I didn’t yearn for him when he was in my absence.
 I didn’t look at him and think, “That’s my son.
 He’s perfect.”

 I prayed nightly that the Lord would change my heart.
 I felt my worst nightmare was coming true–I had brought this little boy into our lives, but I didn’t love him like he needed.
 I desperately sought comfort and guidance from the Lord.
 I confessed to Superman (my husband) that I was struggling.
 He comforted me, told me to give it time, that it would be a process, not something to happen overnight, but I had to work at it.